|Magnificent Mont St Michel|

 Another good day out in this area of Normandy is a visit to the the Airborne Museum.
 It’s in Sainte-Mere-Eglise only a few miles from the D Day landing beaches.
 This recently expanded French museum is dedicated to the memory of American paratroopers of the 82nd and 101st airborne divisions who parachuted into Normandy on the night of June 5–6, 1944.

 |John Steele is still stuck!|

 There are lots of artifacts on show and a simulated operation Neptune where you can feel what it would be like to be in one of the aircraft.
 There are also and several show reels of fascinating archive footage.

 Famous stories include that of John Steele the paratrooper whose parachute got caught on the church steeple.
 Despite being shot in the foot by the Germans, John managed to play dead for two hours dangling from the church, before he was rescued.
 He later returned to active service.

 BBQs are a summer essential in France.
 Our BBQ featured merguez sausages, steak hache burgers and fresh river trout – all delicious.
 Served with home grown new potatoes, Normandy butter and a fresh local salad.
 And of course the ever important french baguette.

 |The BBQ is on!|

 A feast for kings without doubt.
-As Charles says ‘it’s a millionaire lifestyle on a shoestring budget!’
-Normandy is beautiful at this time of years the grass is so green and lush and the trees are laden with apples and chestnuts and the hedgerows heavy with the sweetest blackberries.
-Hopefully it won’t be too long before I get to return to this country idyll which has an undoubted charm all its own.
+In Normandy you can live ‘ a millionaire lifestyle on a shoestring budget!’
+Normandy is beautiful in the summer.
+The grass is so green and lush and the trees are laden with apples and chestnuts.
+The hedgerows are heavy with the sweetest blackberries.
+It’s a beautiful part of France and I am pretty sure I will return here in the future.